LeoBlanchette/torah_food_symbolism_analysis/README.md

 To put it simply, the identity of the **Wild Beast** is largely known through the pursuit of riches by evil means.
 And really, simply stated, the pursuit of riches.
 (Matthew 6:24)

+And the wrath of God is poured out upon such people.

 **This is why the power of the Wild Beast is enforced through buying and selling.
 (Revelation 13)**

 ## The Final Application